codefreezefi/codefreeze.fi/index.md

 ### Spending some time at Kiilopää?

-As folks found out on Codefreeze 2015, the scenery is beautiful and there would be tons of interesting things to do, outside the realms of talking software.
-Suomen Latu Kiilopää organizes quite interesting set of safaris for all people.
-The possible safaris include, for example
+As folks found out on Codefreeze 2015, the scenery is beautiful and there are a lot of interesting things to do, outside the realms of talking software.
+Suomen Latu Kiilopää organizes amazing safaris for all guests, for example

 #### Searching for Northern Lights